lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/04-Mockup/README.md

 There must be one Mac user in each team!
 In this case, he/she can [download the free trial of Sketch](https://www.sketchapp.com/).

-The objective is to build a PNG for each page of the core journey, so you can also use a different tool if you are more familiar with it (Powerpoint, balsamiq, other):
+The objective is to build a PNG for each page of the user journey, so you can also use a different tool if you are more familiar with it (Powerpoint, balsamiq, other):

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/product-design/mockup-tools.png)